How are you planning to celebrate the holidays with your team this year?

 The awards show is one in-office tradition that is fairly easy to recreate online.
 Simply arrange a company-wide call and announce your awards, then send prizes to your winners.

-Even if your company didn’t hold awards in the past, it can be an excellent way to recognize your employees’ achievements and personalities and make them feel appreciated.
+Even if your company has never held awards before, it can be an excellent way to recognize your employees’ achievements and personalities and make them feel appreciated.
 All you need to do is create categories, decide on your prizes, and pick your winners.

 Perfect for your team if: You want an end-of-year event that celebrates your people.